Arzachena/Water-Volume/README.md

 3rd module: Run by Cron every day.
 Calculates average volume during last day.
 Stores average in a FIFO table.

 4th module: uses Flask and Pygal to provide a web page showing zoomed and un-zoomed display of database contents.
+It also allows various parameters to be set (cistern shape, dimensions, etc)

+There is also a module which updates DuckDNS with the current web address so that the graphs can be seen from outside the local network.

 The whole project is a bit hack and slash i.e no exception handling, uses literals instead of constants.